jeongdahye3427/GaitMix/README.md

 [Updated on 11/06/2023] Released a code for GaitMix.

 ## Example Results
 Some soft biometrics recognition results on the OUMVLP dataset.
+The left value indicates ground truth and the right value is estimated age.

 <img src="./img/examples.jpg" width="900" height="1600"/>